OPS-E2E-PPE/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_Numeric_Literals.md

 ### Parsing real numeric literals

-If the literal contains a decimal point or the e-notation, the literal string is parsed a real number.
+If the literal contains a decimal point or the e-notation, the literal string is parsed as a real number.

 - If the decimal-suffix is present then directly into `[decimal]`.
-- Else, parse as `[Double]` and apply multiplier to the value.
+- Else, parse as `[double]` and apply multiplier to the value.
 Then check the type suffixes and attempt to cast into appropriate type.
-- If the string has no type suffix, then parse as `[Double]`.
+- If the string has no type suffix, then parse as `[double]`.

-### Paring integer numeric literals
+### Parsing integer numeric literals

 Integer type literals are parsed using the following steps:

 1. Determine the radix format
-   - For binary formats, parse into `[BigInteger]`.
+   - For binary formats, parse into `[bigint]`.
-   - For hexidecimal formats, parse into `[BigInteger]` using special casies to retain original behaviours when the value is in the `[int]` or `[long]` range.
+   - For hexadecimal formats, parse into `[bigint]` using special cases to retain original behaviors when the value is in the `[int]` or `[long]` range.
-   - If neither binary nor hex, parse normally as a `[BigInteger]`.
+   - If neither binary nor hex, parse normally as a `[bigint]`.
-2. Apply the multiplier value before attempting any casts to ensure type bounds can be appropriately checked without overflows.
+1. Apply the multiplier value before attempting any casts to ensure type bounds can be appropriately checked without overflows.
-3. Check type suffixes.
+1. Check type suffixes.
    - Check type bounds and attempt to parse into that type.
    - If no suffix is used, then the value is bounds-checked in the following order, resulting in the first successful test determining the type of the